AnSq/reddit-mail-notify/README.md

 ## Usage

-Simple run the program.
+Simply run the program.
 It takes no parameters.

 By default it will prompt you for a username and password, or you can make a `praw.ini` file that looks like this: